 Cathy still believes that the charge on her account is improper.
 She sends her bank evidence that she only orders arrangements in person because she likes to see the arrangements that she is ordering and match them to the patients she is sending them.
 She also submits proof that was not the physician covering the patient on one-third of the patients that received flowers.
 Finally, she provides a series of receipts from Mary’s Flower Shop to prove that she usually spends $250-$300, so $450 is an abnormally high amount.
 Go Bank reviews this evidence and decides that it is enough to refute Mary’s evidence.

 Once Mary receives this new evidence and the new chargeback notice, Mary checks her records again.
 Mary would like to challenge the second callback, so she is hoping to find new evidence that this order was valid.
 While looking at her orders from the days surrounding the order in question, Mary finds a receipt for Cindy’s previous purchase.
 Along with the order for that day, Mary’s notes on the order included an underlined note that said, “Repeat similar order next week.
-Dr. Hans will pick up.
+Dr. Hans will pick it up.
 Charge anything he would like on my card to thank him.”
 Mary sends proof of this to Merchant Cards.
 Merchant Cards sends the evidence to Go Card, who again decides that this evidence seems to refute Cindy’s evidence.
 When Cindy sees the note, she remembers that she had arranged the order, and accepts the charge.

-If either party or the merchant’s bank is unhappy with the final decision in pre-arbitration, they can ask the card network to arbitrate the dispute.
+If either party or the merchant’s bank is unhappy with the final decision in pre-arbitration, they can ask the card networks to arbitrate the dispute.
 This usually adds quite a bit more money and time to the dispute, so many banks and parties choose to avoid arbitration unless the dispute is over thousands of dollars.
 Each bank has a different arbitration process, but it usually includes the card network’s review of the evidence and issues a final decision.

 If Cindy decided that she still thought the charge was not authorized, she could ask the card network to arbitrate.
 However, because the charge was only $450, the arbitration fee would be more expensive than the charge, and Cindy probably would not have a good case.
 If she lost, she would have to pay the arbitration fees and the charge on her account would stand, so she would probably not arbitrate, even if she felt like the decision was wrong.

 Pre-Arbitration is a vital process to examine and dispute charges for transactions on cards.
 The process can be drawn out, but it can be incredibly helpful for consumers who have an unauthorized charge on their card or can help merchants confirm that they charged a consumer correctly.
 Moving through the process brings clarity and helps the parties see the full picture.
 It also allows these disputes to stay out of court and avoid the costs associated with litigation.
 Understanding the process will help a participant know how to best respond when a chargeback occurs and how to best defend their view.
-Hopefully, this article will help readers prepare for and understand the chargeback process as they move through such cases.
+Hopefully, this article will help readers prepare for and understand the pre-arbitration process as they move through such cases.